Deploy Mattermost on Kubernetes#

 What are the Operator-Managed database and filestore options?#

-The Mattermost Operator provides an option to directly provision a database and filestore for a Mattermost installation to use, but this option is only meant for validation and testing.
-These options rely on specific releases of operators that we don’t maintain.
+The Mattermost Operator provides an option to directly provision a database and filestore for a Mattermost installation to use, but this option is not intended for production use as these options rely on specific versions of third party operators not owned or maintained by Mattermost.
 For production deployments of Mattermost, one of the other database and filestore configuration options should be chosen.

 Note that you can choose to manage your Mattermost database and filestore in Kubernetes with other operators, but these should